 POLST stands for Provider Orders for Life Sustaining Treatment.
 A POLST is a medical order indicating the specific medical treatments you do or do not want during a medical emergency.
 A POLST helps to convey your wishes to emergency services as well as other medical providers.

 A POLST is NOT the same as a Health Care Directive.
 An advance directive is a legal document that tells who you want to make medical treatment decisions for you when you cannot speak and, generally, what treatments you do or do not want.
 It is a good idea for everyone to have a directive.
 A POLST form is a medical document.
 It is specifically intended for individuals with a serious illness or advanced frailty near the end-of-life.
 Health Care Directives and POLSTs work together.

 Because a POLST is a medical order, it must be completed with the help of and signed by a health care professional.
 If you believe that a POLST is appropriate for your situation, call your health care provider.
-During the current COVID 19 outbreak, you may be able to meet with a health care provider about POLST by phone or online visit.
+If you would like more information about POLST, you can speak with a Care Partners Care Coordinator or with your health care provider.